ADHD in Adults

 Myth: ADHD is just a lack of willpower.
 People with ADHD focus well on things that interest them; they could focus on any other tasks if they really wanted to.

 Fact: ADHD looks very much like a willpower problem, but it isn’t.
 It’s essentially a chemical problem in the management systems of the brain.

-Fact: Children with ADHD are often able to concentrate on activities they enjoy.
+Fact: People with ADHD are often able to concentrate on activities they enjoy.
 But no matter how hard they try, they have trouble maintaining focus when the task at hand is boring or repetitive.

 Myth: Everybody has the symptoms of ADHD, and anyone with adequate intelligence can overcome these difficulties.

 Fact: ADHD affects people of all levels of intelligence.
 And although everyone sometimes has symptoms of ADHD, only those with chronic impairments from these symptoms warrant an ADHD diagnosis.

 Myth: Someone can’t have ADHD and also have depression, anxiety, or other psychiatric problems.

 Fact: A person with ADHD is six times more likely to have another psychiatric or learning disorder than most other people.
 ADHD usually overlaps with other disorders.

 Myth: Unless you have been diagnosed with ADHD or ADD as a child, you can’t have it as an adult.

 Fact: Many adults struggle all their lives with unrecognized ADHD symptoms.
 They haven’t received help because they assumed that their chronic difficulties, like depression or anxiety, were caused by other impairments that did not respond to usual treatment.